resttime/cl-liballegro/README.md

 2. `(al:rest secs)` is `(al:rest-time secs)` because of symbol interference with #'cl:rest.
 3. `allegro_*` is removed in many places
 4. Many enums are shortened, check [constants.lisp](allegro/constants.lisp) if you need help finding them.
+5. Many other type names have changed too, chec [types.lisp](allegro/types.lisp) if you need help finding them.
-5. Anything that requires or returns an allegro_color structure likely has a different usage.
+6. Anything that requires or returns an allegro_color structure likely has a different usage.

 ***Feel free to raise an issue to request a feature or for me to work on something***